possibilities/meteor-filters/README.md

 # Middleware Filters for Meteor

-Middleware filters for Meteor.
-Filter `Meteor.methods` on the server and `Meteor.call` and `Meteor.apply` on the client.
+Filters for Meteor.methods on the server and Meteor.call and Meteor.apply on the client.

 [Check out the demo!](http://filters.meteor.com/)